jlnieh/cloudwatchwriter/README.md

 # cloudwatchwriter

-Package to enable sending logs from zerolog to AWS CloudWatch.
+Package to enable sending logs from zerolog to AWS CloudWatch with the AWS SDK for Go V2.

 ## Usage